What to do if we refuse you access – Fact sheet 12

-If the Archives refuses you access to records under the Archives Act 1983, we will provide you with a written statement giving the reasons for our decision.
-In many cases only a small amount of information is withheld, so check the record first, read the statement explaining why the information has been withheld, and if necessary, ask reference staff for clarification.
+If the National Archives refuses you access to open access period records under the Archives Act 1983, we will provide you with a written statement giving the reasons for our decision.
+In many cases only a small amount of information is withheld, so check the record first, read the statement explaining why the information has been withheld and, if necessary, ask reference staff for clarification.
 If you do not agree with our reasons, you may apply for a review of the decision.

 The Act provides a two-stage appeal process:

 - internal reconsideration of the decision by the National Archives, and